-- Supporting the creation and maintenance of a harassment free-workplace and the implementation of this policy and the harassment free workplace program. - Ensuring all staff complete training on this policy and determine what additional unit specific orientation and training, may be required, and ensure that the training occurs.
+- Supporting the creation and maintenance of an anti-racism, discrimination and harassment free-workplace and the implementation of this policy and the associated program. - Ensuring all staff complete training on this policy and determine what additional unit specific orientation and training, may be required, and ensure that the training occurs. - Supporting staff members in the application of this policy including referral to the OHSS and EAP as may be necessary.